Service Overview

 Field execution is mapped in advance so major decisions, inspections, and trade interfaces are sequenced before they can affect schedule continuity.
 The process steps below describe how we move from preconstruction into active construction.

-• Run weekly trade pull-planning on critical areas
+- Run weekly trade pull-planning sessions on critical areas to maintain accelerated interior schedules

 Quality and Coordination

 Quality control on a tenant improvement buildouts project depends on the way each scope element gets verified in the field.
-We take partitions, ceilings, millwork, and finish installations and mEP modifications and final fixture integration and tie them to inspection points, submittal logs, and trade sign-offs so the work can be checked against the contract documents in real time, not at closeout.
+We take partition systems, ceiling assemblies, millwork, and finish installations for Class A OKC commercial occupancies and mEP system modifications, medical gas rough-ins, and final fixture integration for healthcare and office TI projects and tie them to inspection points, submittal logs, and trade sign-offs so the work can be checked against the contract documents in real time, not at closeout.
+Oklahoma City's IBC 2018 adoption, the OKC fire marshal's inspection requirements, and the specific plan review comments that come back from the city's building department create a verification roadmap that we build into the quality plan from the start.

 Coordination is the second discipline that separates a smooth job from a reactive one.
-Publish phased work plans for occupied buildings only works when trade leads understand the dependencies that come before and after their scope.
+Publish phased work plans for occupied floors or adjacent tenants, with noise and dust control protocols confirmed only works when trade leads understand the dependencies that come before and after their scope.
+In Oklahoma City, that means accounting for OGE power service milestones, the Oklahoma County inspection calendar, and the seasonal construction pressures that affect Oklahoma spring and summer field operations.
 Our superintendents publish two-week look-aheads so the field knows where the critical path is heading and what handoffs are coming next.

 Documentation closes the loop.
-We capture testing, photography, and as-built information for code upgrades, life-safety testing, and occupancy support as the work happens, which means the closeout package is mostly assembled by the time the project nears substantial completion.
-That keeps the final phase predictable for ownership and operations teams in Oklahoma City.
+We capture testing, photography, and as-built information for code compliance updates, ADA accessibility improvements, life-safety testing, and occupancy support as the work happens, which means the closeout package is mostly assembled by the time the project nears substantial completion.
+Red-bed Permian clay subgrade conditions and Oklahoma County geotechnical compliance documentation are part of that record — owners and their lenders need those materials for long-term building performance and property transaction purposes.
+That discipline keeps the final phase predictable for ownership and operations teams in Oklahoma City.

 Schedule and Cost Drivers

-Schedule risk on this service usually traces back to procurement and inspection timing.
-Run weekly trade pull-planning on critical areas is the lever we use to surface long-lead exposure early — once those items are released, the rest of the buyout aligns to actual delivery dates instead of optimistic placeholders that quietly slip the milestone map.
+Schedule risk on this service usually traces back to procurement and inspection timing in the Oklahoma City market.
+Run weekly trade pull-planning sessions on critical areas to maintain accelerated interior schedules is the lever we use to surface long-lead exposure early — once those items are released, the rest of the buyout aligns to actual delivery dates instead of optimistic placeholders that quietly slip the milestone map.
+OGE primary electrical service applications, structural steel fabrication lead times from Oklahoma and Texas mills, and OKC plan review cycles all have to be in the schedule as fixed durations, not assumptions.

 Cost drivers on a tenant improvement buildouts project tie back to the same scope elements.
-MEP modifications and final fixture integration and code upgrades, life-safety testing, and occupancy support carry pricing volatility that can be managed when quantities, lead times, and phasing assumptions are documented openly.
-We track those line items separately from contingency so owners can see where pricing is moving each month.
+MEP system modifications, medical gas rough-ins, and final fixture integration for healthcare and office TI projects and code compliance updates, ADA accessibility improvements, life-safety testing, and occupancy support carry pricing volatility that can be managed when quantities, lead times, and phasing assumptions are documented openly.
+Oklahoma City's energy-sector activity cycle affects construction material pricing across the metro — when basin activity increases, steel, electrical gear, and specialty mechanical equipment prices move.
+We track those line items separately from contingency so owners can see where pricing is moving each month and make informed decisions about value alternatives.

 Oklahoma City owners benefit when the contractor builds the closeout milestone backwards from the operations team's needs.
-Complete closeout with turnover checklists and training should be sequenced to support the day-one use case — whether that is tenant occupancy, equipment startup, or community opening — instead of being treated as a paperwork exercise after substantial completion.
+Complete closeout with as-built documentation, warranty contacts, and turnover checklists for tenant move-in should be sequenced to support the day-one use case — whether that is a Devon Energy campus department relocation, a medical tenant opening near OU Health, or a Tinker AFB-adjacent facility acceptance inspection — instead of being treated as a paperwork exercise after substantial completion.
+The operational context of each project shapes how we structure the turnover plan.

 Trade Coordination on a Tenant Improvement Buildouts Project

 Trade coordination on a tenant improvement buildouts project starts with a clear definition of the lead activity.
-Interior demolition and existing condition preparation sets the pace for the field, so other scopes — civil, structural, mechanical, and finish — have to be aligned with that rhythm rather than running on parallel timelines that can collide at the workface.
+Interior demolition, selective removal, and existing condition documentation before new work begins sets the pace for the field, so other scopes — civil, structural, mechanical, and finish — have to be aligned with that rhythm rather than running on parallel timelines that can collide at the workface.
+In Oklahoma City, that alignment also has to account for OGE utility release milestones, Oklahoma County inspection availability, and the trade partner scheduling pressures that run through the metro's active project cycles.

 The next layer is sequencing the support scopes.
-Partitions, ceilings, millwork, and finish installations is rarely a single-trade activity; it depends on submittals, inspections, and access points that other crews touch first.
-We coordinate those handoffs through validate existing conditions and utility capacities so the lead trade is never waiting on an upstream item that should have been resolved during preconstruction.
+Partition systems, ceiling assemblies, millwork, and finish installations for Class A OKC commercial occupancies is rarely a single-trade activity; it depends on submittals, inspections, and access points that other crews touch first.
+We coordinate those handoffs through validate existing MEP conditions, utility capacities, and base building system compatibility before scope is finalized so the lead trade is never waiting on an upstream item that should have been resolved during preconstruction.
+Oklahoma City's spring storm season — with tornado watches, high-wind events, and hail that can push above baseball size — creates weather-watch protocols that our field team integrates into the daily coordination plan.

 Pre-Mobilization Checklist